fnaumenko/bioStat/README.md

 `-i|--inp <FRAG|READ>`<br>
 sets the subject of distribution parameter calling: `FRAG` - fragments, `READ` - reads<br>
 This option is topical for BAM/BED files only.<br>
-WARNING: while trying to call fragment distribution with single-end BAM file, the Windows build can crash silently instead of printing the corresponding message.
-This is due to an incorrectness in the BamTools library being used.<br>
 Default: `FRAG` for BAM/BED, `READ` for FASTQ

 `-c|--chr <name>`<br>
 treats specified chromosome only.<br>
 `name` identifies chromosome by number or character, e.g. `10` or `X`.
 Character is case-insensitive.<br>
-Specifying one first chromosome gives a difference from the distribution parameters of the whole sequence of less than 2% (with a reliable number of fragments, exceeding several thousand), but significantly speeds up processing (e.g. about 8 times for the mouse genome).
+Specifying one first chromosome gives a difference from the distribution parameters of the whole sequence of less than 2% (for a reliable number of fragments, exceeding thousand), but significantly speeds up processing (e.g. about 8 times for the mouse genome).

 `-D|--dist <N,LN,G>`<br>